Time Complexity

 • This also elaborates on the minimum amount of time required by an algorithm considering all input values.

-Hence , f provides lower bound.
+Hence, g provides a lower bound.

-1. Theta [Θ]:-
+1. Theta [Θ]:

 • It is used to find the average case of an algorithm's time complexity.